 Hercule Poirot Collections

-In addition to the above titles, there are more Hercule Poirot reads to add to your collection and tick off your reading list.
-Hercule Poirot and the Greenshore Folly is a novella, which was later expanded into Dead Man’s Folly; the original version was published for the first time in 2013.
+In addition to the main Poirot books, there are a few more collections and shorter works worth knowing about.
+Hercule Poirot and the Greenshore Folly is a novella that was later expanded into Dead Man’s Folly, with the original version first published on its own in 2013.

 - Murder in the Mews: Four Cases of Hercule Poirot (1937)